jasongeslois/jasongeslois.com-site/content/author/admin/_index.md

 +++

 Hello, and welcome to my little corner of the web.
-I am an epidemiologist by day and I enjoy solving problems, learning, and discovering all that our world has to offer.
+I am an epidemiologist by day and I enjoy solving problems, learning, reading, and discovering all that our world has to offer.
 I have been involved in public health and the health space in different capacities since 2011.
-I am currently interested in using data science to solve health problems in areas such as natural language processing and predictive analytics.
-Check out the Posts tab at the top to see a few things I have worked on.
-Most posts are simple software uses or demonstrations of solving small problems that someone may find helpful.
-If you find it interesting, feel free to reach out and say hello.
+I am interested in using data science to solve health problems in areas such as natural language processing and predictive analytics.
+The site is currently undergoing construction.